RobWalt/lubeck/README.md

 Haskell available in Rust in form of a library while keeping them as easy-to-use as possible.

-A secondary goal is the creation of a book which not only documents the library and its components but at the same functions as a learning resource for people who want to get their feet wet with functional programming in general and have no prior experience.
+A secondary goal is the creation of an accompanying book.
+This book will not only document the library and its components but at the same serves as a learning resource.
+It is meant to be used by people who want to get their feet wet with functional programming in general and have no prior experience.

 # Similar crates